carolinecole25/MS3_CC_mint/README.md

 [Google lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the performance, accessibility, best practices and SEO of the website.

 ### Javascript
 [JS Hint](https://jshint.com/) was used to test the Javascript code.
-All pages passed with zerp errors, click on the pages to see the results:
+All pages passed with zero errors, click on the pages to see the results:

 ### Python
+No Python errors.

 ### Testing client stories from UX section